 A number of discussions about entrepreneurship led to a few interesting, albeit short-lived, initiatives.

-Our youngest, during a grocery run, purchased a box of high-end ice cream treats and, upon returning home, quickly sold off enough of them to her siblings to recoup her cost and pocket a small profit.
+Our youngest, during a grocery run, purchased a box of high-end ice cream treats and, upon returning home, quickly sold enough of them to her siblings to recoup her cost and pocket a small profit.

-Our second eldest decided to ramp up her help with our beekeeping by managing her own hive and getting involved in the sale of honeycomb to a local farmer’s market, while our son–fascinated with culinary and medicinal herbs–made a few sales of his homegrown lemon balm at a community festival.
+Our second eldest decided to ramp up her help with our beekeeping by managing her own hive and getting involved in the sale of honeycomb at a local farmer’s market, while our son—fascinated with culinary and medicinal herbs—made a few sales of his homegrown lemon balm at a community festival.

-Two of our girls, with mom’s help, secured a food vendor license and tried their hand at selling homemade biscotti at the local farmers’ market.
+Two of our girls, with Mom’s help, secured a food vendor license and tried their hand at selling homemade biscotti at the local farmers’ market.

 One of the kids is currently mastering the art of homemade vinegar (from bananas) to try to sell as a vinaigrette component to fashionable restaurants in our area.
 (Beyond pure finances, these efforts also educated the kids on issues of business permitting, labeling and labeling laws, marketing, and direct customer sales.)

-Also, when mom and dad, as part of a small family side business, decided to become distributors for an heirloom seed company, the four kids were invited to put up the needed capital as “investors” to get us started.
+Also, when Mom and Dad, as part of a small family side business, decided to become distributors for an heirloom seed company, the four kids were invited to put up the needed capital as “investors” to get us started.

-They voluntarily put in one-fourth each (some $105 apiece) for the start-up cost, with the promise that they would recoup their initial investment once sales put us in the black and then continue receiving (among the four of them) 50-percent of the profits until they decided to sell out their “share.”
-(The other fifty-percent goes into the family business bank account.)
+They voluntarily put in one-fourth each (some $105 apiece) for the start-up cost, with the promise that they would recoup their initial investment once sales put us in the black and then continue receiving (among the four of them) 50 percent of the profits until they decided to sell out their “share.”
+(The other fifty percent goes into the family business bank account.)

-Beyond some fledgling attempts at business, this new-found interest in income generation also led to job searches.
+Beyond some fledgling attempts at business, this newfound interest in income generation also led to job searches.

 In all cases, the majority of their earnings are going into their college savings accounts.